NiamhDriscoll/NiamhDriscoll/README.md

 - ⚡ Fun fact: I love Star Wars, Fortnite, Battlefront 2, and Forza Motersport.

 Hello there!
-These are the things I just coded, what I want to code sooner, and what I want to do in a long time.
+These are the things I just coded, what I want to code sooner, and what I want sometime when I am finished with the rest of my projects

 Recently coded:
 - The Python script for giving you the a reminder to take your medication in my new program [MedKit](https://github.com/NiamhDriscoll/MedKit)

+What I want to code soon:
+- A GUI for it so users do not have to stick to the command line

+What I want

 <!---